Salmah1/public-engagement-app/README.md

 ### AI Quiz

-Short, engaging quiz to teach key AI concepts in simple terms.
+A short interactive quiz introducing key AI concepts and ethical issues such as bias and fairness.

 ### AI Guess Game

-Users answer questions, and the Gemini API attempts to guess traits (e.g. age, hobby, personality).
+Users answer short questions, and the Gemini API generates a prediction (e.g. age, hobby, personality).
+This demonstrates that AI outputs are based on patterns rather than genuine understanding.

 ### AI Image Generation

-Uses the Gemini API to visualise user input about AI in social care, showing users how generative AI works.
+Users enter an idea about AI in social care, and the Gemini API generates an image to show how generative AI interprets prompts.

 ---